Members get our updates on rescue alerts, league events, special offers and more.

 Pet Safety in the Aftermath

 In the days and weeks that follow a natural disaster, displaced people and companion animals face many dangers.
-In Louisiana, Mississippi and Alabama extreme flooding created hazardous, life-threatening situations for helpless strays and displaced pets.
+Areas that experience extreme flooding can create hazardous, life-threatening situations for helpless strays and displaced pets.

 Entire communities have disappeared from these flood-ravaged areas.
 Homes, landmarks and familiar scents that animals use to find their way home or recognize safe areas have simply vanished.
 This causes disorientation, panic and stress and leads dogs and cats to seek refuge in hazardous situations.